-Which IoT network should cities and businesses use
+Which IoT network should smart cities and businesses use?

 Our IoT devices work by retrieving fill-level data from containers and bins.
 This data is then sent or stored on the internet.
 To enable this communication, a connectivity or network layer is required that establishes the connection between an IoT device and higher abstraction layers, such as the application layer or the internet.

-The IoT device from WasteHero supports multiple networks, namely: GSM, Sigfox, LoRaWAN & NB-IoT.
-The following article will discuss the pros and cons of each network to help you determine which network is the best fit for you.
+The IoT smart bin sensors from WasteHero supports multiple networks, namely: GSM, Sigfox, LoRaWAN & NB-IoT.
+The following article will discuss the pros and cons of each network to help you determine which network is the best fit for IoT smart cities and businesses.

 LPWAN (Low Power Wide Area Network)